oe1wkl/Morserino-32/Software/README.md

 5. Load the .ino file into the IDE (the other source files will be loaded automatically as well), and compile (and upload).

 ## Change History

+### Changes V.6.0

+#### Bug Fixes:
+* There were some parsing errors in the M32 protocol Handel for storing and showing CW memories.
+Fixed.
+* Dits and dahs were 6ms too long (that bug was introduced in 5.1.x).
+Fixed.

+#### Feature Modifications:
+* Perhaps the most significant change is that - as a result of moving to a more up-to-date platform - firmware update via the browser based method is now working without any strange side-effects!
+* Improved Echo Trainer timings: the setting of inter-character space had not been considered when calculating the maximum waiting time for a response, or between characters of the response.
+This has been improved now.
+* Ultimatic mode did not have a memory (remembering the opposite entry while the original is still activated); this has been changed (and reacts similar to the Iambic B timing, i.e. you can also modify the timing by modifying the parameters ‚CurtisB DahT%‘ and ‚CurtisB DitT%’.

+#### Other Changes (no functional impact):
+* Changed IDE from Arduino to PlatformIO (thanks Hari, OE6HKE, for his help; Framework is still Arduino, and the main file still called .ino, so compilation using Arduino IDE will still work).
+* This included changing words and abbreviations from being represented as String objects to arrays, solving a segment size problem that occurred in the PlatformIO IDE.
+* Replaced the home-brewed encoder interrupt routine with a standard library, so this should be more stable and have less missing steps (the existing routines worked ok, but there were more missed steps when compiled in notes PlatformIO IDE).

 ### Changes V.5.1.3